What are CO2 Extracts (CO2s)?

 CO2 Extracts are produced by using the supercritical carbon dioxide extraction method.

 In its normal state, carbon dioxide is a gas that we breathe continually.
-Carbon dioxide can be pressurized until it becomes a liquid.
+Using specialized CO2 supercritical extraction equipment, carbon dioxide can be pressurized until it becomes a liquid.
 The liquid carbon dioxide then acts as a solvent that can dissolve the natural components present in botanical material that is exposed to the liquefied CO2.

 Afterwards, the CO2 is brought back to natural pressurization, and the CO2 returns to its normal gaseous state.
 What remains is the resulting CO2 Extract.

 Absolutes are typically solvent extracted using hexane as the solvent.
 Trace amounts of the hexane may remain in the final absolute.
 However, with the CO2 method of extraction, CO2 is used as the solvent, and all of the CO2 returns to its normal gaseous state after the extraction is completed.